ddevetak/FluiduM-Framework/README.md

 # FluiduM-Framework
-Mathematica and uproot scripts for producing FluiduM spectra results
+Mathematica and pyroot scripts for producing FluiduM spectra results